country profile

 Country profile

-Wide gaps between dimensions reveal structural weaknesses that slow coordinated progress.
+Uneven scores across dimensions show where readiness conditions are less aligned.
 Low internet adoption slows digital participation and constrains system-wide modernization.
 Literacy or tertiary enrollment gaps thin the talent pipeline and limit the country’s capacity to develop future-ready skills.

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Gender parity across secondary pathways reflects sustained commitment to equitable participation.